Delta-Airlines-ig/Communistry/README.md

 also if you want to contact me for some reason (help with spriting?) then my discord is DeltaV#5205

-also also written in json/hjson btw
+also also this is my first mod so dont expect anything professional or whatever